lirantev/DogOps/README.md

 # DogOps
-Trying some dev ops things
+Trying some dev ops things:
+1. Create an application
+2. Store in on the Cloud
+3. Use some DevOps tools in order to learn how to use them